Skip to content

 Desktop Application

-The desktop application can be downloaded here.
+The desktop application can be downloaded here or via Debian package repository (see below).

 The app is available for the following platforms and variants: